Why Getting Out of Your Comfort Zone Feels So Hard

 - Fear of identity change

-Because discomfort is immediate and felt in the moment, while success or failure exists somewhere in the future.
+Because discomfort is immediate and happens in the present, while success or failure exists somewhere in the future.

-And when your brain is deciding how to respond, it tends to give more weight to what is happening now than to what might happen later.
+And when your brain decides how to respond, it usually places more weight on what you’re feeling right now than on what might happen later.

 Identity Makes Change Feel Threatening

-One of the strongest barriers to getting out of your comfort zone is identity.
+One of the biggest obstacles to getting out of your comfort zone is identity.

 People don’t just think: “This is hard.”